vegaprotocol/specs/protocol/0087-VAMM-automated_market_maker.md

 ### Determining Volumes and Prices

 Although AMM prices are not placed onto the book as orders it is necessary to be able to be able to quote prices for a given volume, or know what trading volume would move the fair price to a certain level.
-To do this we need to

 The volume to offer at each price level is determined by whether the price level falls within the upper or lower price bands alongside the market maker's current position.
-In order to calculate this we use the concept of `Virtual Liquidity` from Uniswap's concentrated liquidity model, corresponding to a theoretical shifted version of the actual liquidity curve to map to an infinite range liquidity curve.
+In order to calculate this, use the concept of `Virtual Liquidity` from Uniswap's concentrated liquidity model, corresponding to a theoretical shifted version of the actual liquidity curve to map to an infinite range liquidity curve.
 The exact mathematics of this can be found in the Uniswap v3 whitepaper and are expanded in depth in the useful guide [Liquidity Math in Uniswap v3](http://atiselsts.github.io/pdfs/uniswap-v3-liquidity-math.pdf).
-Here we cover only the steps needed to obtain prices/volumes without much exposition.
+Here will be covered cover only the steps needed to obtain prices/volumes without much exposition.

 The AMM position can be thought of as two separate liquidity provision curves, one between `upper price` and `base price`, and another between `base price` and `lower price`.
 Within each of these, the AMM is buying/selling position on the market in exchange for the quote currency.
 As the price lowers the AMM is buying position and reducing currency, and as the price rises the AMM is selling position and increasing currency.

 One outcome of this is that the curve between `base price` and `lower price` is marginally easier to conceptualise directly from our parameters.
 At the lowest price side of a curve (`lower price` in this case) the market should be fully in the market contract position, whilst at the highest price (`base price` in this case) it should be fully sold out into cash.
-This is exactly the formulation we have, where at `base price` we desire zero position and a cash amount of `commitment amount`.
-However given that there is likely to be some degree of leverage allowed on the market this is not directly the amount of funds we want to calculate using.
-An AMM with a `commitment amount` of `X` is ultimately defined by the requirement of using `X` in margin at the outer price bounds, so we need to work backwards from that requirement to determine the theoretical cash value.
+This is exactly the formulation used, where at `base price` a zero position is used and a cash amount of `commitment amount`.
+However given that there is likely to be some degree of leverage allowed on the market this is not directly the amount of funds to calculate using.
+An AMM with a `commitment amount` of `X` is ultimately defined by the requirement of using `X` in margin at the outer price bounds, so work backwards from that requirement to determine the theoretical cash value.
 We then calculate the two ranges separately to determine two different `Liquidity` values for the two ranges, which is a value used to later define volumes required to move the price a specified value.

 We can calculate a scaling factor that is the smaller of a fraction specified in the commitment (`margin_ratio_at_bounds`) or the market's worst case margin.
 If `margin_ratio_at_bounds` is not set the other value is taken automatically